-What is the 'Right to Rent' legislation I have heard of?
+What is the 'Right to Rent' legislation?
 Do you ensure my tenant has a Right to Rent through your tenant referencing process?

 Yes!
 Through our tenant referencing process we ensure the 'Right to Rent'- that the tenants immigration status allows them to legally rent property in the UK.

 The ‘Right to Rent’ scheme was introduced in the Immigration Act 2014 as part of the Government’s policy to stop illegal immigration and following pilot schemes across the West Midlands was rolled out across the rest of England as of 1st February 2016.
 The implementation of the scheme puts the responsibility on the landlord (or their agent) to help restrict illegal immigrants gaining access to the private rented sector, and increasing the amount of housing stock available to those who are legal residents in England.

 ludlowthompson as a responsible agent have been carrying out these checks as part of our tenant referencing process for many years but only became law throughout the UK in 2016.
 As a Landlord of ludlowthompson you can be assured that we take responsibility for ensuring that all tenants are referenced fully for both affordability and for their legal right to reside in the UK; this page is intended as a brief guide for those interested in learning more about this particular legislation.

 What is the Right to Rent?